lecrabe/liberia_activity_data/README.md

 12: Trees outside forest

 ### How to run the processing chain
-In SEPAL, open a terminal and start an instance #4 or #6 (the higher the better)
+In SEPAL, open a terminal and start an instance #4

 Clone the repository with the following command: